ssinyagin/gerty/doc/gerty_architecture.markdown

 7. If the value is not found during previous steps, they are repeated by adding `:default` suffix to the attribute name.
 This allows setting more specfic values to device lists or classes.
+8. If the attribute is additive, a new search is done through the whole hierarchy after adding `:add` to the attribute name, and all found values are added into a comma-separated list.

 Example of a job file (**/opt/gerty/Company/jobs/backbone.job.ini**):